fowler-mychale/VehicleCollisions/Readme.md

 <img src="Twilight-1.png" width="1000" height="275"></br>

 <img src="Time_Difference.png" width="1000" height="275"></br>
-- From the information provided we can determine that naturally, overall, collisions take longer to clear at night.
-Los angles being the taking the longest
+- From the information provided we can determine that overall, collisions take longer to clear at night; with Los Angles taking the longest followed by Boston, New york and finally Chicago.

 **2. Looking at the amount of accident resolution per month, and temperature grouped by city.**
 ```Python